jessica-calderon/vybit/README.md

 JavaScript, Node.js, MongoDB, Mongoose, NoSQL

 ## [Usage](#table-of-contents)
 Users can create, delete, and update user accounts.
-Create, update, and delete thoughts and reactions, and add or remove friends via API database at `localhost:3001/api` with future implementation for a front-end social media network.
+Create, update, and delete thoughts and reactions, and add or remove friends via API database at `localhost:3001/api` - with future implementation plans for a front-end social media network.
 ## [Contributing](#table-of-contents)

 Thank you for your interest in contributing to this project, however, I am currently not accepting third party contributions.